zephyrproject-rtos/zephyr/doc/subsystems/networking/buffers.rst

 called.

-If there is a need to reserve space in the buffer for protocol headers to be prependend later, it's possible to reserve this headroom with:
+If there is a need to reserve space in the buffer for protocol headers to be prepended later, it's possible to reserve this headroom with:

 .. code-block:: c